Feature: Cole Hill State Forest

 8.90 The trail reaches a snowmobile bridge across Fox Creek and crosses the bridge, then turns left to skirt the edge of a field in a clockwise direction as it climbs upward toward NY Route 443.

-9.05 At the top of the field the trail turns left to join Route 443.
+9.05 At the top of the field the trail turns right for 300 feet to a field drive opening to reach NY Route 443.
 Once at Route 443 the trail turns left again and follows the road for about 100 yards along its shoulder, going northwest.

 9.10 To continue, cross Route 443 and head uphill in a northeasterly direction along the left edge of a large field.